-The conflict in Syria has resulted in a severe and worsening emergency.

-(May 2013) The conflict in Syria has resulted in a dramatically deteriorating humanitarian crisis.
+The conflict in Syria has resulted in a dramatically deteriorating humanitarian crisis.
 Violence continues to escalate due to fighting between government forces and opposing groups.
 Explosive weapons are being used in densely populated areas, resulting in widespread death, injury, and displacement.

-Many Syrians have fled to neighbouring countries in the hope of escaping violence.
-Over a million refugees have now been registered or are awaiting registration.
-Some 8,000 refugees are leaving Syria every day.
-Many flee with little more than the clothes on their backs.
+Around 2 million Syrians have fled to neighbouring countries in the hope of escaping violence, many with little more than the clothes on their backs.

 What Oxfam is doing to help